JacopoDapueto/disentangled_microscopy/README.md

 #### Texture-dSprites
 1. Download the .npz file for [dSprites](https://github.com/google-deepmind/dsprites-dataset) and put it in folder `DISENTANGLEMENT_LIB_DATA/dsprites/`

-2. Download the textures from [here](https://multibandtexture.recherche.usherbrooke.ca/normalized_brodatz.html) and put them in folder `DISENTANGLEMENT_LIB_DATA/texture/`
+2. Download the textures from the [database](https://multibandtexture.recherche.usherbrooke.ca/normalized_brodatz.html) and put them in folder `DISENTANGLEMENT_LIB_DATA/texture/`

 ## How to reproduce